Annysah/web-accessibility-resources/README.md

 # Why is Web Accessibility Important

-- **Wider audience reach**: Imagine the extra people you could connect with if your website was accessible!
+- **Wider audience reach**: Imagine the extra people you could connect with if your website is accessible!
 Accessible websites allow everyone to use your information and services, increasing your potential audience.
 - **Legal compliance**: In many places, some laws and regulations require websites to be accessible to people with disabilities.
 Following accessibility guidelines can help you avoid legal issues.
 - **Ethical considerations**: Everyone deserves equal access to information online.
 By creating an accessible website, you're ensuring everyone has a chance to experience your content.